pengyuhe/Kaggle-Toxic-review/README.md

 The code is in Data_cleaning.py.
 Cleaning the data before running are strongly recommended.

 # Run the code
 All the input files and model parameters are controlled by config.json.
-Before running the code, the config.json must be modified appropriately.The file is quite elf explanatory
+Before running the code, the config.json must be modified appropriately.
+The file is quite self explanatory.

 With an appropriate config.json, you can do as simple as